percona/pmm/docs/setting-up/server/dbaas.md

 4. Follow the instructions for [Add a Kubernetes cluster](../../using/platform/dbaas.md#add-a-kubernetes-cluster).

-!!! alert alert-info "Note"
-    If possible, the connection details will show the cluster's external IP (not possible with minikube).
+	> If possible, the connection details will show the cluster's external IP (not possible with minikube).

 {% include 'setting-up/server/dbaas-gke.md' %}